coltonBelfils/Monkey-Interpreter/readme.md

 - The lexer also encodes in each token the file, line, and position it occurred on.
 - The lexer can receive input from a file, a string, or any io.Reader.
 - The lexer works off of Unicode(rune) characters instead of ascii(char).
-- IN PROGRESS: The lexer supports decimals as well as whole numbers
+- The lexer supports decimals as well as whole numbers.
+- The lexer supports the \ token
+- The lexer supports the two character tokens: >=, <=, &&, ||, ++, --, +=, -=, *=, /=

+TODO:
+- Add comment support to the lexer.
+Both // and /* */

+Might add:
+- I want to add a struct data structure to monkey.